Skip to Content

 Around Santa Fe Plaza

-• The original Lena street location has the broadest menu that includes several vegetarian egg dishes, a brown-rice stir fry and a curry-chicken salad.
+• The original Lena Street location has the broadest menu that includes several vegetarian egg dishes, a brown-rice stir-fry and a curry-chicken salad.
 The downtown outpost has burritos and bagels.

 • If you’re looking for a bigger breakfast and a splurge, consider La Plazuela at La Fonda.
-The restaurant, which resembles a glass-enclosed Mexican zocalo, has hearty breakfasts with southwester ingredients like pozole, tomatillos, black beans and chile rellenos.
+The restaurant, which resembles a glass-enclosed Mexican zocalo, has hearty breakfasts with southwestern ingredients like pozole, tomatillos, black beans and chile rellenos.

 There’s also typical items like waffles, pancakes and bagels if your or your kids don’t want to face red and green chile sauce first thing in the morning.